idealparable/BibleQ/HowToRead.md

 Note the next verse reiterates these things, though it does clarify that livestock are not necessarily the only creatures of the field included.
 (See below for it repeated.)

-[/20 The man gave names to all livestock, and to the birds of the sky, and to every animal of the field; but for man there was not found a helper comparable to him./]
+<blockquote><span class="bbq">/20 The man gave names to all livestock, and to the birds of the sky, and to every animal of the field; but for man there was not found a helper comparable to him./</span></blockquote>

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:23-24 Creation Therefore